adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 TEST_F(BarTest, Def) { ... }
 ```

-you can simply `typedef` the test fixtures:
+you can simply `typedef` the out fixtures:
 ```
 typedef BaseTest FooTest;